Skip to main content

 }

-The comparator property can also be a function that takes a Field object as its only parameter.
-Each field in the fields prop will be evaluated by this function.
-It should return true if the field should be included in the list, and false otherwise.
-The equivalent configuration of the field list above, using a function for comparator, would be this:
+The comparator property can also be a function that takes a Field object as its parameter.
+Each field in the fields prop is evaluated by this function, which should return true to include the field in the list or false to exclude it.
+The equivalent configuration using a function for comparator:

 const fields: Field[] = {